arpitmastermind/ANALYZE-ECOMMERCE-SALES-DATA/README.md

 # ANALYZE-ECOMMERCE-SALES-DATA
-• Created interactive dashboard to track and analyze online sales data
+• Created an interactive dashboard to track and analyze online sales data